moccalotto/kaos/_brainstorms/ever-dungeon.md

 cheeses, baked goods, veal-like meats, and even alcoholic beverages.
 It is a great source of mystery how these tribes obtain such riches.

+Because food is scarce, nothing is wasted.
+Scraps and waste food is sold to people who have farm animals that can eat them, and bones and sinews are sold to various types of craftspersons.

 ### Water